-As noted in the Financial Statements which are included in this Offering Memorandum, in fiscal 2022 the Company received management fees of \$942,786 and a performance incentive of \$177,491.
+As noted in the Financial Statements included in this Offering Memorandum, in fiscal 2023 the Company received management fees of \$1.039M and a Profit Participation performance incentive amount of \$87K.

 The Manager bears all overhead and other internal expenses incurred by it in providing services under the Management Agreement.
 The Company bears all third party and other expenses incurred in connection with the Company's investments and operations.